saksham2001/saksham2001.github.io/_projects/11_project.md

 The SVC handler extracts the system call identifier, validates arguments, and dispatches to the corresponding kernel service.
 Any return value is written back into the saved user context so that, when the exception completes, execution resumes seamlessly in user space as if the call had returned from a normal function.
 Crucially, the processor automatically restores unprivileged Thread mode and the PSP on exception return, ensuring that privilege is never accidentally retained by user code.

-Together, privilege levels, stack separation, MPU enforcement, and SVC-based system calls form the security and isolation boundary of the RTOS.
-This design allows user applications to run with strong safety guarantees while keeping the kernel small, auditable, and fully in control of hardware and system state.
+Together, privilege levels, stack separation, MPU enforcement, and SVC-based system calls form the RTOS security boundary, allowing user applications to run safely while keeping the kernel small and auditable.

 ## Context Switching & Multithreading

-The multitasking subsystem extends the kernel from a single-threaded execution model into a true multi-threaded runtime that supports both non-preemptive and preemptive scheduling of multiple user-level threads.
-This design deliberately mirrors how real RTOS kernels structure their threading APIs, while keeping the mechanics explicit and inspectable.
+The multitasking subsystem extends the kernel from a single-threaded execution model into a multi-threaded runtime supporting both non-preemptive and preemptive scheduling of user-level threads.

 User code interacts with the multitasking system exclusively through a small, well-defined set of system calls.
 Before any scheduling begins, the user program declares its intent by calling `multitask_request(n, stack_bytes)`, which informs the kernel how many threads will exist and how much stack space each thread requires.
 The kernel validates these parameters, partitions the user stack region accordingly, and initializes a global process control block (PCB) that will hold all thread metadata.
 At this stage, no threads are runnable yet; the kernel is only reserving resources and establishing bookkeeping structures.